 Third, "Work on trying out new ways of being in your current relationship.
-Dr. Gottman outlines specific behaviors you can work on in your relationships such as asking more in-depth questions, turning toward your partner when she makes attempts to connect with you, and expressing yourself assertively when you feel hurt," Dr. Bergen says.
+Gottman outlines specific behaviors you can work on in your relationships, such as asking more in-depth questions, turning toward your partner when they make attempts to connect with you, and expressing yourself assertively when you feel hurt," Bergen says.
 After all, trying new things is never a bad idea—especially if you've been together for a while.

 Last but not least, "If you continue to find it difficult to break these patterns, therapy may be necessary," she adds.
 A trained therapist can help you identify these patterns and explore the roadblocks to implementing new, positive ones.

 Keizer R, Helmerhorst KOW, van Rijn-van Gelderen L. Perceived Quality of the Mother-Adolescent and Father-Adolescent Attachment Relationship and Adolescents' Self-Esteem.
 J Youth Adolesc.
 2019;48(6):1203-1217. doi:10.1007/s10964-019-01007-0